junjunguo/TTM4100/README.md

 2. Overall Requirements

 You will implement a simple protocol for a command line interface (cli) chat client that communicates with a server backend.
 The protocol uses the JavaScript Object Notation (JSON) format.
 JSON offers a readable and human friendly format for serializing data and objects when sending the information over the web, between processes and / or between programming environments; as well as for storing / retrieving information.
-It has become a standard in modern web applications through its heavy use within application programming interfaces (API) bycompanies such as Twitter, Instagram and Facebook.
+It has become a standard in modern web applications through its heavy use within application programming interfaces (API) by companies such as Twitter, Instagram and Facebook.
 For more information on the JSON format, you can refer to: